codex-media/offline-verifier/README.md

 [`documentation`](https://github.com/codex-media/offline-verifier/tree/master/docs)

 ## Feedback
 There are a lot of features I would like to see in this useful module.
 You can help to make project better contributing your code or just sending your feedback.
-If you miss some functionality you are welcome to write me on rsurjano@outlook.com
+If you miss some functionality you are welcome to rise a issue

 List of issues/features can be found here (https://github.com/codex-media/offline-verifier/issues).
 However I personally plan to implement much more useful functions